Field Notes

 The four of us did HSM_9 and HSM_8 together.
 Arman, Irene, and I did HSM_1 while Joe checked on the solar panels and batteries.
 He added a bit of water to all of the batteries.
 None of them were very empty.
 He washed the solar panels.

-After we completed the soil samples, we did the regular tower servicing.
-I downloaded met, cam, and USB GHG data.
 The wash reservoir was almost empty again—Arman refilled it.
 Next time I should check the spray to make sure everything is working.
 Arman and Irene cleaned the sensors and cleared all of the spiderwebs from the sensors.
-We measured the porewater conductivity and surface water conductivity in the channel.

 Sample, Temperature-compensated conductivity, Temperature